nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

 plt.show()
 ```

 If this script runs successfully, your Python environment is properly configured for financial analysis.
+If it doesn't, don't panic—go back through the installation steps.
+Getting this right now saves you hours of frustration later.

 ## 1.3 The Triangulation Methodology for LLM Accuracy

+This section teaches you the most important skill in modern computational finance: never trust a single source, especially not an AI.
+I don't just say "LLMs can be wrong."
+I'm going to show you exactly how they fail and what to do about it.

 While Large Language Models (LLMs) offer remarkable capabilities for financial analysis, they can sometimes produce incorrect information with high confidence—a phenomenon known as "hallucination."
 This is particularly concerning in finance, where accuracy is paramount.
-To address this challenge, we introduce the triangulation methodology, a systematic approach to enhance the reliability of LLM-generated financial insights.
+To address this challenge, I introduce the triangulation methodology, a systematic approach to enhance the reliability of LLM-generated financial insights.

 ### Understanding LLM Limitations in Finance